White Sox vs. Tigers Player Props Betting Odds

 MLB Props Today: Detroit Tigers

-- Michael Lorenzen (2-2) will take to the mound for the Tigers and make his eighth start of the season.
+- The Tigers will send Eduardo Rodriguez (4-4) to the mound for his 11th start this season.

-- He has earned a quality start three times in seven starts this season.
+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Lorenzen has six starts in a row of five innings or more.
+- Rodriguez has eight starts in a row of five innings or more.

 |Opponent